British Army during the American Revolutionary War: Europe, 1779–1783

-Later history
+Post-Treaty of Paris (1783 to 1788)

 Following the Treaty of Paris, the British army began withdrawing from its remaining posts in the Thirteen Colonies.
-In mid-August 1783, General Guy Carleton began the evacuation of New York, informing the President of the Continental Congress that he was proceeding with the withdrawal of refugees, freed slaves and military personnel.
+In mid-August 1783, General Guy Carleton began the evacuation of New York, informing the president of the Second Continental Congress in Philadelphia, that he was proceeding with the withdrawal of refugees, freed slaves and military personnel.
 More than 29,000 Loyalist refugees were evacuated from the city.

 Many in the North were relocated to Nova Scotia, British East Florida, the Caribbean, and London.
 The Loyalist refugees evacuated from New York City numbered 29,000, as well as over 3,000 Black Loyalists.
 Many in the South initially migrated to British Florida, including 2,000 whites and 4,000 blacks from Georgia.
 Further resettlement of Black Loyalists from Nova Scotia and Canada, Jamaica and the Black Poor of London constituted the founders of the British colony of Sierra Leone in West Africa.

-The British army was dramatically reduced again in peacetime.
-Morale and discipline became extremely poor, and troops levels fell.
+The British Army was again dramatically reduced in peacetime.
+Morale and discipline became extremely poor, and the number of troops at all levels fell.
 When the wars with France commenced again in 1793 its total strength stood at 40,000 men.
 In idleness the army again became riddled with corruption and inefficiency.

 Many British officers returned from America with the belief in the superiority of the firearm and formations adapted with a greater frontage of firepower.
 However officers who had not served in America questioned whether the irregular and loose system of fighting which had become prevalent in America was suitable for future campaigns against European powers.

-In 1788 the British army was reformed by General David Dundas, an officer who had not served in America.
+In 1788, the British army was reformed by General David Dundas, an officer who had not served in America.
 Dundas wrote many training manuals which were adopted by the army, the first of which was the Principles of Military Movements.

 He chose to ignore the light infantry and flank battalions the British army had come to rely on in North America.
-Instead, after witnessing Prussian army maneuvers in Silesia in 1784, he pushed for drilled battalions of heavy infantry.
+Instead, after witnessing Prussian Army manoeuvres in Silesia in 1784, he pushed for drilled battalions of heavy infantry.
 He also pushed for uniformity in training, eliminating the ability of colonels to develop their own systems of training for their regiments.

-Charles Cornwallis, an experienced "American" officer who witnessed the same maneuvers in Prussia, wrote disparagingly; "their maneuvers were such as the worst general in England would be hooted at for practicing; two lines coming up within six yards of one another and firing until they had no ammunition left, nothing could be more ridiculous".
+Charles Cornwallis, an experienced American officer who witnessed the same maneuvers in Prussia, wrote disparagingly, "their maneuvers were such as the worst general in England would be hooted at for practicing; two lines coming up within six yards of one another and firing until they had no ammunition left, nothing could be more ridiculous".
 The failure to formally absorb the tactical lessons of the American War of Independence contributed to the early difficulties experienced by the British army during the French Revolutionary Wars.